Justin & Meredith Winokur's Kitchen Cooking Notebook

 Heat oil in preheated cast-iron dutch oven over medium heat.
 Add carrots, thyme and onion plus salt and pepper to taste.
 Cook for about 8-10 minutes until carrots are mostly tender.

-Add flour and cook for another minute.
-Gradually add the milk and stir.
-Add bouillon and any additional ingredients (e.g. hot sauce, green chile, garlic powder, etc).
+Add bouillon (may need to mix with a bit of milk) and any additional ingredients (e.g. hot sauce, green chile, garlic powder, etc).
 Bring to a simmer and let thicken slightly (about 1 minute).